(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 All member species of the F. exsecta group possess a distinct concave posterior cephalic margin.

 Member species of this group are mound builders like the other parasitic Formica spp.
 They prefer to nest in forests and will create multi nest supercolonies like those of the F. rufa group.
-They create new colonies like the rest of the parasitic Formica groups, and they do let queens back into their nests.
+They create new colonies like the rest of the parasitic Formica groups, and they do generally let queens back into their nests.

 Raising Parasitic Formica: